Veterans, ex-armed forces and their families

 This page provides information, advice and guidance to veterans, ex-armed forces and their families on the support and funding options available for those who may wish to study at a Scottish college or university.
 It also outlines how colleges and universities can join the newly established HE:FE Veterans Champion’s Network.

-The group aims to establish an HE:FE Veterans Champions’ Network that will provide a single point of contact in each of Scotland’s colleges and universities for veterans, ex-armed forces and their families.
-Champions will provide that first point of contact for members of the ex-service community and their families when they are applying for, or undertaking, further and higher education in Scotland.
+The group aimed to establish an HE:FE Veterans Champions’ Network to provide a single point of contact in each of Scotland’s colleges and universities for veterans, ex-armed forces and their families.
+Champions would provide that first point of contact for members of the ex-service community and their families when applying for, or undertaking, further and higher education in Scotland.

 Veterans & Armed Forces Champions

-The ADVANCE Network (previously known as the HE:FE Veterans Champion’s Network was launched at the January 2019 Gathering held at Glasgow Caledonian University.
+The ADVANCE Network (previously known as the HE:FE Veterans Champion’s Network) was launched at the January 2019 Gathering held at Glasgow Caledonian University.
 The network was renamed in 2022 to reflect the ongoing work and support the network provides.
 This web page provides details on: